Elliptic-curve cryptography: Elliptic curve theory

 along with a distinguished point at infinity, denoted ∞.
-The coordinates here are to be chosen from a fixed finite field of characteristic not equal to 2 or 3, or the curve equation will be somewhat more complicated.
+The coordinates here are to be chosen from a fixed finite field of characteristic not equal to 2 or 3, or the curve equation would be somewhat more complicated.

-This set together with the group operation of elliptic curves is an abelian group, with the point at infinity as an identity element.
+This set of points, together with the group operation of elliptic curves, is an abelian group, with the point at infinity as an identity element.
 The structure of the group is inherited from the divisor group of the underlying algebraic variety: